 Lelia’s past experiences with service include advising younger student-athletes as an ACTION Mentor as she serves as an underclassmen leader for Duke Women’s Rowing.
 Alongside her teammates, Lelia has also volunteered at Second Chance, a non-profit that aids in educating single moms on life-skills such as interviewing and resume building.
 Finally, Lelia has taken two service-learning courses during her time at Duke so far.

-Lelia is now a junior on the women’s rowing team.
-She is from Connecticut, and had had little experience outside of the country prior to her ACE experience.
-As a psychology major and education minor, working with developing kids piqued her interest.
+Lelia is now a senior on the Women’s Rowing team.
+She is from Connecticut, and had little experience outside of the country prior to her ACE experience.
+As a Neuroscience major and Education minor, working with developing kids piqued her interest.
 She participates in volunteer work both at home and on campus, which was the major factor drawing her to ACE.
-Along with doing good, meeting other student-athletes with similar interests from both Duke and Stanford sounded like a great way to expand on her experiences.
+Along with contributing to her community, meeting other student-athletes with similar interests from both Duke and Stanford was a great way to expand her experiences.
 She looks forward to helping other ACE alumni stay impactful in the Durham community.

 Want to hear more about Lelia’s ACE experience?
 Contact Lelia.